IN HOT SPRINGS

 Sealants can usually be placed during a relatively quick in-office procedure.
 There is normally no pain or discomfort.

 First, the tooth or teeth receiving the sealant is cleaned and dried.
-Dr. Porter places a special acidic gel over the tooth’s chewing surface to prepare it to receive the sealant.
+Drs.
+Porter or Warren place a special acidic gel over the tooth’s chewing surface to prepare it to receive the sealant.
 The gel lightly roughens up the tooth enamel to improve the bond between the tooth and the sealant.

-After wiping off the gel and drying the tooth again, Dr. Porter paints the liquid plastic sealant material over the grooves of the tooth.
-He uses a special blue light to harden the sealant material.
+After wiping off the gel and drying the tooth again, we paint the liquid plastic sealant material over the grooves of the tooth, using a special blue light to harden the sealant material.

 Once in place, sealants cannot be seen or felt.
 They keep leftover bits of food out of the deep grooves of the teeth, and prevent bacteria and acids from settling on the teeth and turning into cavities.

 Sealants are very durable and can withstand normal biting and chewing forces.
-Dr. Porter checks the integrity of a sealant during every dental visit and can reapply the sealant when needed.
+Drs.
+Porter and Warren check the integrity of a sealant during every dental visit and can reapply the sealant when needed.